Department and Program Descriptions

 The goal of the major is to provide an understanding of algorithmic problem solving as well as the conceptual organization of computers and complex programs running on them.
 Emphasis is placed on the fundamental principles of computer science, building upon the mathematical and theoretical ideas underlying these principles.

 The introductory and core courses build a broad and solid base for understanding computer science.
-The more advanced courses allow students to sample a variety of specialized areas including graphics, artificial intelligence, computer architecture, networks, compiler design, and operating systems.
+The more advanced courses allow students to sample a variety of specialized areas including graphics, artificial intelligence, machine learning, advanced algorithms, distributed systems, and operating systems.
 Independent study and honors work provide opportunities for students to study and conduct research on topics of special interest.

-The department offers a choice of four introductory courses; Computer Science 102 The Socio-Techno Web, 107 Creating Games, 109 The Art and Science of Computer Graphics, and Computer Science 134 Introduction to Computer Science.
+The department offers a choice of four introductory courses; CSCI 102 The Socio-Techno Web, CSCI 103 Electronic Textiles, CSCI 104 Data Science and Computing For All, and CSCI 134 Introduction to Computer Science.

-Computer Science 134 provides an introduction to computer science with a focus on developing computer programming skills.
+CSCI 134 provides an introduction to computer science with a focus on developing computer programming skills.
 These skills are essential to most upper-level courses in the department.
-As a result, Computer Science 134 together with Computer Science 136, are required as a prerequisite to most advanced courses in the department.
+As a result, CSCI 134 together with CSCI 136, are required as a prerequisite to most advanced courses in the department.

 Those students intending to take several Computer Science courses are urged to take 134 early.
-Those students interested in learning more about exciting new ideas in computer science, but not necessarily interested in developing extensive programming skills, should consider Computer Science 102 The Socio-Techno Web, 107 Creating Games, or 109 The Art and Science of Computer Graphics.
+Computer Science courses are often over-enrolled and interested students should pre-register for CSCI courses to maximize their chances of getting a spot.
+Those students interested in learning more about exciting new ideas in computer science, but not necessarily interested in developing extensive programming skills or majoring, should consider CSCI 102, CSCI 103, or CSCI 104.

 Major